2013-2014: Graduate Catalog

 - An undergraduate degree from an accredited institution

-- A minimum GMAT score of 525 or a minimum GRE verbal and quantitative score of 150 or higher
+- A minimum GMAT score of 525 or a minimum GRE score of 1120

 - An acceptable undergraduate GPA

-- International students must also have a minimum TOEFL score of 570 (paper), 230 (computer) or 80 (Internet).
-A minimum score of 6.5 on the IELTS English-language proficiency test (Academic or General) will also be accepted.
+- International residents also must have a minimum TOEFL score of 570 (paper), 230 (computer) or 67 (Internet) [87 including speaking].
+A minimum score of 6.5 on the IELTS English-language proficiency test (Academic or General) also will be accepted.

 - BA 6312 Fundamentals of Economics and Markets in the Global Economy (3 hours) or [EC2301 and EC 2303, 6 hours]